The biggest financial mistake a person can make is not having a retirement financial plan

 You need to accumulate sufficient knowledge in this regard.
 Once you understand the basics of creating your customized retirement plan, you will have to do only one thing.
 Follow the basics.
-Here’s an article that can guide you to Create Your Customized Investment Strategy for Indian Retirees.
+Here’s an article that can guide you in Create Your Customized Investment Strategy for Indian Retirees.

 In addition, learning to keep track of them with professional help makes these saving plans work for you.

-9) Plan for an income for life
+Bonus Tip 1: Plan for an income for life

-Your retirement plans need to be financial plans to make income that lasts you a lifetime.
-Pensions or annuities providing best income needs to be safeguarded, as withdrawing large sums from them could end you in financial insufficiency in the final years of your life.
+Your retirement plans need to be financial plans to make an income that lasts you a lifetime.
+Pensions or annuities providing the best income needs to be safeguarded, as withdrawing large sums from them could end you in financial insufficiency in the final years of your life.

-In order to make sure, you don’t outlive your retirement corpus,
+To make sure, you don’t outlive your retirement corpus,

 - You need to create a very conscious monthly spending plan